jhanvi0905/Weather-bot/README.md

 # Dialogue Generation Model:

-The model is trained based on the stories.md data, which shows example for the type of conversation the bot should support for.
+The model is trained based on the stories.md data, which contains example conversations the bot with the bot to identify intent and slot.
 The dialogue generation training takes two things -

 Data- stories.md